rshelekhov/reframed-app/README.md

 # Remedi

-> Manage physician and clinic assistant interactions with clients
+> Solution for managing physician and clinic assistant interactions with clients

 ## What's included
 - The idiomatic structure based on the resource-oriented design.